 Welcome to Tanzania!
-Upon arrival at Kilimanjaro International Airport, you will be welcomed by your driver and tour guide.
-Together you drive in the direction of Arusha (about 50 minutes drive).
-Only a few kilometers outside the city center, amidst plantations with a great view of the country, you will find Ambureni Coffee Lodge where you are already expected by your hosts.
+Upon arrival at Kilimanjaro International Airport, you will be welcomed by your driver.
+Together you drive in the direction of Moshi (about 60 minutes drive).
+You are already expected at Chanya Lodge, which is located in a quiet area close to the centre of the small town.
 Upon arrival at the lodge, a detailed briefing and equipment check will be held, i.e. you get important information for climbing Kilimanjaro during the upcoming days.
 The afternoon is at your free disposal and can be used, for example, to explore the place or relax by the pool.
 Dinner takes place at the lodge, but can optionally be placed at another location (own organization necessary).

 Hiking time: 3-4 h | Distance: approx. 10 km | Altitude difference: approx. 650 m ↑ and 150 m ↓ | Effort: Moderat